 The Difference Between Shame and Guilt

-Guilt is an emotion that motivates a person to correct or repair an error and set everything right.
-Shame, on the other hand, is an intense, all-over feeling of inadequacy, self-loathing and inferiority.
-This emotion causes the person to want to disappear and never surface again.
+Guilt is an emotion that can motivate you to correct or repair an error and set everything right.
+On the other hand, Shame is an intense, all-over feeling of inadequacy, self-loathing, and inferiority.
+This emotion causes the sufferer to want to disappear and never surface again.

 Shame brings out such self-descriptions as:

 - I'm a failure.